 In June 2017 the first online IGCSE Biology book that was published by www.Kognity.com where Ms. Kassem has co-authored five chapters of the book.

-Ms. Katsiyianni was born and raised is Athens, Greece.
+Matina Katsiyianni was born and raised in Athens, Greece.
 She holds a B.Sc. degree in Mathematics, from the Aristotle University of Thessaloniki, specializing in Applied Mathematics.
-She holds a Master degree in Economic Mathematics, from the National Technical University of Athens.
+She also holds a Master of Science in Economic Mathematics, from the National Technical University of Athens.

-During the past 13 years, Ms. Katsiyianni, had the opportunity to teach Mathematics to students of different levels and she has been challenged to accommodate their special needs.
+During the past 15 years Ms. Katsiyianni had the opportunity to teach Mathematics to students of different levels and she has been challenged to accommodate their special needs.

 Dr. Kerkines was born and raised in Athens, Greece and studied Chemistry in the National and Kapodistrian University of Athens (UoA) where he obtained his Bachelor's Degree, followed by a Master's and a PhD degree in Physical/Quantum Chemistry in 2003.
 His professional experience in Academia as a postdoctoral researcher spans over 10 years, working in Greece (UoA, National Hellenic Research Foundation) and the USA (Emory University) with a focus on the quantum theoretical study of materials for modern energy applications as well as of novel main-group and transition-metal chemistry.
 While working in Atlanta, GA, he received the Atlanta Area Chemical Physics award for his postdoctoral research.